p0186797/3u-midterm/README.md

 Create a python file called **directions.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.

 Write a program that takes in three inputs.
 The first two inputs represent the x and y values of a coordinate.
 The third input is a string consisting of a series of characters L, R, D, U. L represents move left 1 unit.
 R represents move right 1 unit.
 D represents move down 1 unit.
 U represents move up 1 unit.
-Your program should output the final coordinate after the initial coordinate is translated the directions given.
+Your program should output the final coordinate after the initial coordinate is translated the directions given. *You do not need to validate input.*

 ### Input Specification